Documentation Decay

 The structural solution to documentation debt is the same insight that solved a class of technical debt problems in software engineering: connect the documentation to the thing it describes.

 For technical debt in code, that meant connecting tests to the code they cover.
 If the code changes and the test breaks, you know immediately.
 For documentation debt, it means connecting help articles to the UI they describe at the CSS selector level, not at the screenshot level.
+This is the documentation equivalent of automated documentation testing: a continuous signal that fires when the documentation no longer matches the source of truth.

 DOM and CSS-based documentation recording captures the structural identity of a UI element, not just a pixel image of it.
 When a developer renames a button or restructures a navigation flow in the codebase, a tool that recorded the CSS selectors can detect that the documented element has changed.
 The documentation system gets a signal before any customer encounters the discrepancy.
+Dynamic documentation generation works on the same principle: artifacts that define product behavior (CSS selectors, component metadata, OpenAPI specs) drive the documentation directly, so the docs cannot drift from the system they describe.

 HappySupport's HappyAgent works on this principle.
 It monitors GitHub commits, detects changes to the CSS selectors that underpin documented workflows, and either automatically updates the corresponding guide or sends a stale-content alert before the gap becomes a customer problem.
 The result is that documentation debt stops accumulating at the rate of product shipping, because documentation is connected to the codebase, not to a static screenshot.